makersacademy/airport_challenge/HABIN-README.md

 Week one weekend challenge @ Makers Academy.
 Learning about TDD and OO programming.
 Includes concepts of classes (instantiating), modules (mixins) and doubles (mocking), using rspec and Ruby.

 ```
-Instructions for use:
+Instructions for use, testing in irb shell:

 - Run command line
 - 'gem install bundle'
 - 'run bundle'

-Test in irb shell

 - 'irb'
 - 'require './dir/airport.rb'' (change according to class you want to test methods for)
 - i.e. 'plane.land?'